recardona/one-game-a-month/README.md

 one-game-a-month
 ================

-A Repository with games in the spirit of http://www.onegameamonth.com/
+A repository with games in the spirit of http://www.onegameamonth.com/